This article may contain affiliate links. See our disclosure link for more information.

-Bûche de Noël (Yule Log) is my kind of dessert.
-It’s is a beautiful French Christmas cake that looks impressive but is actually very easy to make.
+Bûche de Noël (Yule Log Cake) is my kind of dessert.
+It’s is a beautiful French Christmas cake that looks impressive but is actually very easy to make!

-You can simply make a cream-filled cake and dust the top with powdered sugar or add chocolate ganache icing and decorations.
-I’ve made made Bûche de Noël before but I’ve never made meringue mushrooms, so I decided to give it a try.
+I’ve made made Bûche de Noël before but I’ve never made one with meringue mushrooms, so I decided to give it a try.
 It’s worth the effort because they add such a nice touch to the cake.

 Since the meringue mushrooms need time to dry, I recommend making them 12-24 hours before you want to serve your Bûche de Noël.
 You can prepare the mushrooms, cake, filling, and ganache a day (or more) in advance, and then assemble the cake the day you want to serve it.

-I was always impressed by bakers who added meringue mushrooms to their Bûche de Noël and I had no idea, until just this week, how easy it is to make them!
+I was always impressed by bakers who added meringue mushrooms to their Bûche de Noël and I had no idea how easy it is to make them!

 To make the meringue mushrooms, separate 3 eggs and let the egg whites warm to room temperature.

 Then beat the egg whites on low until they form soft peaks.
 I used my stand mixer for this (whisk attachment) but a hand mixer will work just fine.
-Increase to high speed and slowly add 3/4 cup sugar until dissolved.
+Increase to high speed and slowly the sugar.
 When the egg whites are glossy and form stiff peaks, it’s ready.

 Now you want to fill a pastry bag with the meringue.
 I used a plastic pastry bag and with a bit of the end snipped off instead of using a metal piping tip.
 That way I could just throw away the entire bag without having to fish out the tip.
 Don’t have a pastry bag on hand?
 Fill a sandwich-sized ziplock bag with meringue and cut a bit off one corner.